bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 - o) query entire records where `Price` is less than a constant value (the filter should yield few matches), ordered by ID descending
 - p) the same, but fetch only `ID` and `Price`
-- q) query entire records where `Price` is greater than a constant value (the filter should yield a lot of matches), ordered by ID descending
+- q) query entire records where `Price` is greater than a constant value (the filter should yield many matches), ordered by ID descending
 - r) the same, but fetch only `ID` and `Price`

 Document the SQL commands you used and explain the actual query execution plan!